 The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-This review of effectiveness is informed by:
+This review is informed by:

 - The work of the Corporate Governance Working Group, who have responsibility for the development and maintenance of the governance environment; - The Annual Internal Audit Assurance opinion, as provided by the Chief Officer for Internal Audit.
 The Audit Committee relies on the work of Internal Audit to ensure there is an adequate and effective internal control environment.
-This has remained a key source of assurance for the Council in 2020/2021; - Comments made by the external auditors and other review agencies and inspectorates; and - The Audit Committee's work programme, which reviews that the elements of the governance framework are in place, to ensure compliance with the principles.
-An annual report for the full calendar year 2020/2021 and went to Full Council on 14 July 2021.
+This has remained a key source of assurance for the Council in 2021/2022; - Comments made by the external auditors and other review agencies and inspectorates; and - The Audit Committee's work programme, which reviews that the elements of the governance framework are in place, to ensure compliance with the principles.
+An annual report for the full calendar year 2021/2022 was presented to Full Council on 12 October 2022.

-As part of this review of effectiveness, the Council's senior managers have completed assurance statements for each of their areas of control, acknowledging responsibility for risk management and internal control, and certifying satisfaction with the arrangements in place throughout 2020/2021.
+As part of the review of effectiveness, the Council's senior managers have completed assurance statements for each of their areas of control, acknowledging responsibility for risk management and internal control, and certifying compliance with the arrangements in place throughout 2021/2022.
 These assurance arrangements are consistent with the Governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2019).